 IFTTT communicates across social media, entertainment, and smart home and office applets and systems including Amazon Alexa, Google Home, Nest and many others.
 With IFTTT capability, you can interconnect smart home devices to Philips Hue to control lighting or the hands-free Amazon Echo speaker for voice command access to Alexa music, news and smart home control.
 The possibilities are limitless, such as this vacuum sequence:

 Activate Alexa voice command: Go eat your food, Fido!

 Lock the kitchen door when Fido the dog enters.

 Start the Roomba vacuum.

-The smart meter, meanwhile, is monitoring residential renewable energy production and consumption and selling excess power capacity not required by the consumer back to the electricity grid, providing a way of further offsetting the home electricity bill.
+Meanwhile the smart meter is monitoring residential renewable energy production and consumption and selling excess power capacity not required by the consumer back to the electricity grid, providing a way of further offsetting the home electricity bill.

 Your can now build and manage your new smart home from your smartphone or watch, or a web application, with the command simplicity of ordering an Uber taxi.
 For inspiration, check out IFTTT 'recipes' online for hundreds of ideas on how you can interconnect your smart lights, thermostats, appliances and more.